blueskychan-dev/FuseDDoS-Version3/README.md

 # About with Version 2 and 1
 FuseDDoS Version 2 and 1 Created for Edu and testing server but Version 2 and 1 is not good sending and LOW rate to sending!
-# Coding
+# Code to create this
 FuseDDoS Version 3 Creating from C# are good rate code and going to support with other OS!
 So version 2 and 1 is using batch to creating,
-# Open Soucre
+# Open Source
-FuseDDoS Version 3 are Open Soucre and free edit~
+FuseDDoS Version 3 are open source and free edit~
 # Terms of Services
 So this will very illgeal to attack other server if you not are owner or have pem,
 # How to working?